10 Amazing Midwest Road Trips [2025]

 Best for: Cities and hidden gems

 Ah, Historic Route 66!
-The quintessential American road trip that stretches from Chicago to Los Angeles.
+The quintessential American road trip stretches from Chicago to Los Angeles.

 Although you could easily spend weeks exploring all the sights along the route, we’ll focus on a 3-4 day stretch from Chicago to St. Louis.